joyrider3774/Znax/README.md

 sudo apt-get update
 sudo apt-get install build-essential libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev libsdl2-gfx-dev libx11-dev
 ```
+on a windows system you would need to have mingw32 installed along with msys and download the developper versions of the libaries yourselve and place them in the correct directories of mingw32 / msys. (links for the libs are in the credits below)

 ### making the binary
 once you have the source of the game and you have installed the required dependencies you start to build the program.